chuckrhobbit/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-6](figure/unnamed-chunk-6-1.png)

-From about 9am to 9pm on weekends there seems to an  increse in the avarage steps per inteval.
+From about 9am to 9pm on weekends there seems to be an increse in the avarage steps per inteval.